AlexTISYoung/snipar/docs/guide.rst

 let it build the pedigree from :ref:`kinship <kinship>` and :ref:`agesex <agesex>` files.

 If you are imputing for a chromosome with a large number of SNPs, you may encounter memory issues.
-If this is the case, you can use the --chunks argument to do the imputation in chunks.
+If this is the case, you can use the --chunks argument to perform the imputation in chunks.
 When the script is run with '-chunks x', it will split the imputation into 'x' batches.
 Alternatively, you can do the imputation for only on a subset of SNPS by using -start and -end options.

 For each chromosome, imputed parental genotypes and other information about the imputation will be written to a file in HDF5 format.
 The contents of the HDF5 output, which a typical user does not need to interact with directly, are documented here: :ref:`here <imputed_file>`.

-The expected proportion of imputed variants that have been imputed from a sibling pair in IBD0 (i.e. the parental alleles are fully observed) can be computed from the pedigree.
+The expected proportion of variants that have been imputed from a sibling pair in IBD0 (i.e. the parental alleles are fully observed) can be computed from the pedigree.
 At the end of the imputation, the script will output the expected IBD0 proportion and the observed IBD0 proportion.
 If there have been issues with the imputation (such as failure to match IBD segments to observed genotypes), this will often should up as a large discrepancy between expected and observed IBD0 proportions.